Italians may be surrounded by exceptional fashion, but not all Italians have learned to be fashionable.

 When Italian Fashion Falters…

 The biggest eyesore in my opinion is also extremely common in Italy; visible bra straps.
 Ages ago, Madonna showed off her lace brassiere.
-In recent years, D&G launched a line of dresses with visible bra straps sewn in.
+A decade ago, D&G launched a line of dresses with visible bra straps sewn in.
 Designers are always inventing something new.
 Sometimes, it is just a gimmick and not to be taken seriously.
 A blush-pink D&G gown with its visible black lace bra straps is in another league from the girl on the street in an orange tube-top and old white bra straps sticking out.

 However, if the gown was not designed to have a visible bra, adding one will ruin the effect.
 Simona Ventura, one of Italy’s top TV hosts, graced the stage of the week-long San Remo Music Festival showing off her collection of bras.

-The lingerie industry has taken enormous strides since the 50s and there are bras available that will hide under any style of dress.
+The lingerie industry has taken enormous strides since the olden days of yore and there are bras available that will hide under any style of dress.

 Tourists have dressed badly ever since the term was coined.
 It is useless to persist on changing the image.
 Italy, however, has to maintain their example as one of the leaders in fashion.
 As I wander the city centre, I notice giant labels all over everyone; D&G might just be the biggest culprit.
 If you have a giant label on your jeans, purse, belt, sunglasses, scarf or T-shirt, I can accept it.
 If it is on a cocktail dress, evening gown, suit, blazer, swim wear or winter coat, it is going a bit overboard.
 You must stop and ask yourself, “Can I pull off this look?”.